OpenTimer/Parser-SPEF/README.md

 ```

 ## Examples
 The folder [example] contains a [simple.cpp] that parses a given SPEF file and dumps to screen.
-The folder [benchmark] contains SPEF files from [TAU 2015 contest] and can be supplied as inputs to the [simple.cpp].
+The folder [benchmark] contains SPEF files from [TAU 2014], [TAU 2015] and [TAU 2016] contests and can be supplied as inputs to the [simple.cpp].

 | Example | Description | How to Run ? |
 | ------------- |:-------------| :--------------|